 Cognitive experiences relate to mental action.
 People with psychosis may find it difficult to learn, remember, make decisions, or concentrate.

 People are more likely to experience psychosis if a family member, such as a parent or sibling, has the condition.
 Children born with the genetic mutation known as 22q11.2 deletion syndrome are at risk for developing a psychotic disorder, especially schizophrenia.
 In most cases, multiple genetic factors, each with a small effect, combine to increase the risk of developing the brain disorder.

 The two most studied forms of psychosis in this regard are schizophrenia and bipolar disorder, both associated with the overproduction of the neurotransmitter dopamine in the brain.
 Other studies have been conducted that investigate genes related to the functioning of this chemical in the brain.
-A 2019 study revealed that a cluster of epigenetic markers, which switch genes on and off, affect a gene called IGF2, which plays a role in synaptic development.
+A 2019 study revealed that a cluster of epigenetic markers, which switch genes on and off, affects a gene called IGF2, which plays a role in synaptic development.
 The enhancer also regulates dopamine.
 This revelation could explain why dopamine-based illnesses are often accompanied by a disruption of brain synapses.

 The genetics of schizophrenia and other psychosis conditions are areas of active research.
 It is most likely that genetic predispositions combined with environmental factors, especially stressors, bring on psychosis episodes.

 Current Research On Psychosis (Updated May 2021)